timsch003/rcps.app/README.md

   - Tags (view, add, edit, delete)
   - Language (automatic or manual locale selection)

+#### TODOs

+##### General

+- Set up multilangual landing page with SEO
+- Research about web dev implications of right-to-left and other language types

+##### UI/UX

+- Add transition / animation to nav bottom active indicator (:before)
+- Fix scroll position changing when editing textareas when manually editing
+- Don't show tags icon in cards when to tags are assigned

+### Planned

-### Planned (sorted by urgency in relation to complexity)
+(sorted by urgency in relation to complexity)

-- Favorites filter toggle for card views
+#### General

 - Alphabetical <-> recent sorting toggle for card views
 - Multiple tags selection mode
+- Auto-conversion of known units from/to abbreviations
 - Bulk importing recipes from exports of other recipe apps / Schema.org / JSON-LD
 - Share screenshots/photos for recipe creation (Web Share Target API, ingredients <-> directions assignment toggle view)
 - Ticking ingredients and resetting ticks

-## TODOs

-### General

-- Set up multilangual landing page with SEO
-- Research about web dev implications of right-to-left and other language types

-### Data flow
+#### Settings

+- Default view to show on app load
-- Handle ingredient sorting
+- Formatting

-### UI/UX

-- Add transition / animation to nav bottom active indicator (:before)
-- Fix scroll position changing when editing textareas when manually editing
-- Don't show tags icon in cards when to tags are assigned
+  - Spaces in quantities/units
+  - Decimal or fraction quantities

 ## Deployment checklist